 Borderline personality disorder is one of 9 types of personality disorders.
 To fully define borderline personality disorder, you need to include the specific thoughts and behaviors that go along with this personality disorder.
 The two basic types of problems associated with BPD are an unstable sense of self and dysfunctional interpersonal relationships.
 Both components of the disorder show up in thoughts and behaviors.

 Unstable Sense of Self

-Trouble Directing Yourself - If you have borderline disorder, you probably have trouble making concrete plans and following through with them.
+Trouble Directing Yourself - If you have borderline personality disorder, you probably have trouble making concrete plans and following through with them.
 Your career path may be a jumble of false starts and lengthy detours.
-You may tend to let others or circumstances determine your course in life, because you don't stick to one goal to its completion.
+You may tend to let others or circumstances determine your course in life, because you don't stick with one goal to its completion.

 Feeling Empty or Angry - A pervasive feeling of emptiness often goes along with BPD.
 Anger can also boil up quickly, and the person with borderline personality disorder usually has a tough time controlling it.
 The thing the person becomes angry about may be quite trivial to anyone else, but to him or her it's enough reason to become angry and hostile.

 Paranoid Thoughts When Stressed - Paranoia can be a problem.
 It typically comes up only when stressed.
 However, because of poor self-esteem and interpersonal problems, stress may occur more often.

 Dissociating When Stressed - One of the most extreme manifestations of BPD is the dissociative state that can happen when the person is under stress.
 They can lose touch with reality and even see themselves as if from the outside.

 Abandonment Issues - People with borderline personality typically fear abandonment to such a degree that they are desperate and even panicky in their efforts to avoid it.
 Efforts to avoid abandonment can often lead to the very relationship loss they hope to avoid.